math-practice/valence-identity/README.md

 ## 5. Typography
 ### a.
 Primary typeface

-The primary typeface for Valence brand is Times, a classic typeface with rich history.
+The primary typeface for the Valence brand is Times, a classic typeface with a rich history.
 There are many digital variants of Times typeface, including Times (Linotype) included in macOS, and Times New Roman (Monotype) in Windows.
-While they are very similar and therefore interchangeable, the brand prefers Times (Linotype), the digitalized version of the typefaced commissioned by the newspaper The Times.
+While they are very similar and therefore interchangeable, the brand prefers Times (Linotype), the digitalized version of the typeface commissioned by the newspaper The Times.

 The typeface can be used for brand messages and body text.
 However, for UI use, Times can be replaced with a font that has a slightly refined look, including Adobe Text Pro.